Freeman's Grove Historic District: Description and history

 The neighborhood went through a particularly rough time in the 1980s.
 Ramshackle housing, litter, vandalism, alcoholism, drugs, and absentee landlords were a common problem in the area.
-In the early 1990’s members of the community formed an action plan to restore the neighborhood to its past state.
+In the early 1990s, members of the community formed an action plan to restore the neighborhood to its past state.
 The residents united under the name ‘UNO’ (United Neighborhood Organization).
 The goals of UNO were to increase respect for the neighborhood, improve the environment, and educate residents about drug and alcohol prevention.